-- Operators that are assigned to Dallas Streetcar must receive Streetcar specific training prior to operating vehicle. - New operator certification and operator re-certification.
+- New operator certification and operator re-certification.
 This class is designed to provide the initial training to new light rail vehicle operating employees.
 The recertification is an annual re-familiarization and testing to ensure personnel remain fluent on operational practices and procedures. - High rail certification and re-certification.
 This class is designed to provide the initial training for operation of work trains on DART's yard and mainline tracks.
-The recertification is an annual re-familiarization and testing to ensure personnel remain fluent on operational practices and procedures. - Post-incident and violation re-training - Light Rail Worker Protection Program (LRWPP) is a training course for DART employees and contractors who work on the light rail right-of-way or yard must complete a mandatory Light Rail Worker Protection Program (LRWPP) training course.
-A refresher training course is required annually thereafter. - Operation Lifesaver is a course which helps reduce the number of light rail vehicle collisions with rubber-tired vehicles, pedestrians, and trespassers and is taught by DART employees to the public.
+The recertification is an annual re-familiarization and testing to ensure personnel remain fluent on operational practices and procedures. - Post-incident and violation re-training - Light Rail Worker Protection Program (LRWPP) is training course for DART employees and contractors who work on the light rail right-of-way or yard must complete a mandatory Light Rail Worker Protection Program (LRWPP) training course.
+A refresher training course is required annually thereafter.
+DART has identified that LRWPP training course as the Public Transportation Safety Certification Training Program (PTSCTP) refresher training for staff and contractors the agency has designated as PTSCTP participants. - Operation Lifesaver is a course which helps reduce the number of light rail vehicle collisions with rubber-tired vehicles, pedestrians, and trespassers and is taught by DART employees to the public.
 The goal of this training is to educate the public to the hazards associated with an active rail system which will ultimately reduce deaths and injuries.